Genaker/CloudFlare_FPC_Worker/README.md

 - Speculation rules prerender and prefetch
 - Link header resource preload
 - Custom CORS
-- ESI (Edge Server Incluse - AJAX requests) blocks with auth and HTTPS support.
+- ESI (Edge Server Include - AJAX requests) blocks with auth and HTTPS support.
 Easy to use with microservices.
 - GOD MOD - cache can't be invalidated.
 It can be but not easy.
+- PWA installable APP

 # Worker and CF cache limitations:
  - The full-page cache is designed to work with the default magento cache, which is PHP Built-in FPC, FAST FPC (See repo: https://github.com/Genaker/FastFPC), or Varnish.
 You can try to use it as a main cache (see Cache Reserve), but it is not what it was designed for. ***The main idea of the CF Worker FPC Cache is Magento 2 pages are always served from the CF cache with async revalidation.**